Kromster80/wr_toolkit/WR2 MTKit2/ReadMe.txt

 AFC11/FVR support is limited.

 Version History:
-2.4.3   2022.09.28  New load/save/import/export menus
-2.4.2   2022.09.25  Replaced old clunky LWO import/export with a proper one (taken from KP) for LWO<->COB as a proof of concept
+                    Fixed scroll to zoom the model after using new menus (they "caught" the scroll events) 2.4.3   2022.09.28  New load/save/import/export menus 2.4.2   2022.09.25  Replaced old clunky LWO import/export with a proper one (taken from KP) for LWO<->COB as a proof of concept
                     Fixed error in MOX>LWO export from 2.3.8